Oven Baked Turkey Wings

 How to Make Oven Baked Turkey Wings

-1. Prep and Season Turkey: Cut the turkey wings at the joints then discard the tips or save them for making stock.
+Cut whole turkey wings at the joints then discard the wing tips or save them for making turkey stock.
+You can ask your local butcher to separate the wings for you.
 Pour all the other ingredients over the turkey and rub well to ensure that the seasoning gets all around the flesh.
-Place the turkey wings in a baking dish.
-Note: if you get already cut turkey wings, there will be no need to cut them at the joint.
+Place the turkey wings in a baking or casserole dish.
+Note: if you get already separated turkey wings, there will be no need to cut them at the joint.

 Seasoned turkey wings in a baking dish.